-2. The Committee shall receive and consider requests for amendments to these IRs, and draft proposals for discussion at Plenary Sessions.
+- 2. The Committee shall receive and consider requests for amendments to these IRs, and draft proposals for discussion at Plenary Sessions.
 For this purpose, it shall meet as required at the initiative of the President.
-Committee meetings shall be confidential.

-3. The Committee shall adopt Practice Directions relating to the functioning of the ECCC, subject to subsequent review in Plenary Session.
-For this purpose, the Committee shall meet as required at the initiative of the President, or at the request of a Judge, a Co-Investigating Judge, a Co-Prosecutor, the Head of the Defence Support Section, the Head of the Victims Support Section, the Civil Party Lead Co-Lawyers and the Director or Deputy Director of the Office of Administration.

-4. The Committee shall do such other tasks provided for in these IRs.

-5. Remote participation may be organized, as necessary.
+Committee meetings shall be confidential. - 3.
+The Committee shall adopt Practice Directions relating to the functioning of the ECCC, subject to subsequent review in Plenary Session.
+For this purpose, the Committee shall meet as required at the initiative of the President, or at the request of a Judge, a Co-Investigating Judge, a Co-Prosecutor, the Head of the Defence Support Section, the Head of the Victims Unit and the Director or Deputy Director of the Office of Administration. - 4.
+The Committee shall do such other tasks provided for in these IRs. - 5.
+Remote participation may be organized, as necessary. - 6.
+The Committee shall be serviced by a secretariat assigned by the Office of Administration in consultation with the Committee.
+In accomplishing its tasks, the Committee may take expert advice at the expense of the ECCC.